Operation, commands and options of Storage Protect

 dsmc> quit

-The two possibilities look very similar, but they are not: in the first case the shell interprets the command and therefore replaces the shell variable, in the second case TSM interprets the command and does not provide this service.
+Although the two options look very similar, they are not: in the first case, the shell interprets the command and therefore replaces the shell variable, whereas in the second case TSM interprets the command and does not provide this service.

-So in many cases the first variant is more convenient to use.
-Therefore it is always assumed in the examples.
+In many cases, the first variant is therefore more convenient to use.
+This is why it is always assumed in the examples.

-The second option is advantageous if a large number of commands are to be issued, since otherwise a separate connection to the server is called for each call of dsmc .
+The second option is advantageous if a large number of commands are to be sent, as otherwise a separate connection to the server is called for each dsmc call.

-Each command starts with a command name (in the example above query ) , sometimes followed by an object (in the example archive).
-This may be followed by further parameters (e.g. the names of the files to be processed) and options.
-Command name, object, and options may be set off.
+Each command begins with a command name ( query in the example above), sometimes followed by an object ( archive in the example ).
+This can be followed by further parameters (e.g. the names of the files to be processed) and options.
+Command name, object and options can be separated.

-Where file names are required, simple wildcards may be used: * stands for any substring (unlike in Unix, there is no special rule for file names beginning with .) and ? for single characters.
-In this case, the whole parameter must always be enclosed in double quotes.
+Where file names are required, simple wildcards may be used: * stands for any partial string (unlike in Unix, there is no special rule for file names beginning with .) and ? for individual characters.
+In this case, the entire parameter must always be enclosed in double quotation marks.

-Unlike in Unix, wildcards are only allowed at the very end of file names, but not in the names of directories.
+Unlike in Unix, wildcards are only permitted at the very end of the file name, but not in the names of the directories.
 Description of the most important commands and options in German (DEU) and English (ENU).

 dsmc query options | Display the client options | DEU ENU |